gefenbar/VanillaJS-Portfolio/README.md

 # Portfolio Website

-This repository contains code for my personal one page portfolio website to showcase my projects and skills as a web developer.
+This repository contains code for my personal one page portfolio website to showcase my projects and skills as a Software Developer.

 ## About